Digital Nomad Life in Contadora Island, Panama

 What do people appreciate most about the culture in Contadora Island?

 "Expats in Contadora Island, appreciate the laid-back and relaxed lifestyle that the local culture promotes.
 They love the warm and welcoming nature of the local people, who are always ready to help and make them feel at home.
 The rich history and traditions of the island, which are often showcased through local festivals and events, are also greatly appreciated.
 Expats enjoy the fresh and delicious local cuisine, especially the seafood.
 They also value the strong sense of community and the slower pace of life, which allows them to enjoy the natural beauty of the island and its surroundings.
-The local culture's emphasis on family and social connections is another aspect that expats find endearing," said one expat who made the move to Contadora Island.
+The local culture's emphasis on family and social connections is another aspect that expats find endearing," explained one expat living in Contadora Island, Panama.

 What do people find most challenging about the culture in Contadora Island?

 "Expats in Contadora Island often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 They may also struggle with the slower pace of life, which is a stark contrast to the hustle and bustle of many Western countries.
 The concept of "island time" can be frustrating for those used to punctuality and efficiency.
 Additionally, the lack of certain amenities and services that they may be accustomed to in their home countries can be a challenge.
 The local cuisine, while delicious, may also take some getting used to for those not familiar with Panamanian food.
-Lastly, adjusting to the tropical climate, with its high humidity and heat, can be difficult for some expats," remarked one foreigner who made the move to Contadora Island.
+Lastly, adjusting to the tropical climate, with its high humidity and heat, can be difficult for some expats," explained one person living in Contadora Island, Panama.

 What residency documents or visas did I need if I will be in Contadora Island for a while?